ferrazzipietro/teach-ChatGPT-your-R-library/README.md

 the prices can be find at the 'Fine tuning models' section of [OpenAi Pricing](https://openai.com/pricing).

-For me, the finetuning of `davinci` costed around 4$ for 100 imputed functions.
+For me, the fine tuning of `davinci` costed around 4$ for 100 imputed functions.

-Working in R